sunilkumardevalla/Sql-Data/README.md

 Get a local copy up and running follow these simple example steps.

 1. Go to below link and cross check the quiz Answers from sql repo file.
+2. Each file section contains different answers type, please refer them on your own.

 [Sql Zoo Page](https://sqlzoo.net/wiki/SELECT_from_WORLD_Tutorial).